jcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 `path`: The path (relative to the agent binary or absolute) to save logs files, if output type file or both.
 Default value is relative path **logs**

-In the end you should have a configuration file looking like this one:
+In the end your discovery_agent.yaml file should look like':

 ```
 apimanager: